Hyundai Names Sea Forests With Public Input in Global Campaign

-Hyundai 'Forests Without Names': Key Findings
+Hyundai's 'Forests Without Names' Campaign: Key Findings

-- The campaign builds on ongoing marine restoration and cleanup efforts, combining conservation projects with awareness-driven naming and documentation.
+• It builds on ongoing marine restoration and cleanup efforts, combining conservation projects with awareness-driven naming and documentation.

 Hyundai Motor Company is asking the public to help name the ocean’s overlooked ecosystems.